Willamette University: Notable alumni

 Government officials who have graduated from Willamette include members from both the judicial and legislative branches of government.
-Oregon Supreme Court's first Hispanic American chief justice, Paul De Muniz, graduated from the College of Law, as did his predecessor, Wallace P. Carson, Jr. Recent Oregon State Supreme Court justice Virginia Linder also received her J.D. from Willamette.
+Oregon Supreme Court's first Hispanic American chief justice, Paul De Muniz, graduated from the College of Law, as did his predecessor, Wallace P. Carson, Jr. Recent Oregon State Supreme Court justice Virginia Linder also received her Juris Doctor from Willamette.
 California Democratic congressman Sam Farr who served from 1993 through 2017, successfully introduced the 2007 "Oceans Conservation, Education and National Strategy for the 21st Century Act."
 He attended Willamette for his undergraduate studies.
 Mark O. Hatfield, Oregon's former governor and the longest serving Oregon senator, graduated from Willamette and later returned as a professor at his alma mater.
 Bob Packwood, former Republican senator graduated from Willamette University in 1954.
-Robert Freeman Smith, a Republican, was a state House member from 1960-1972, then served as a United States Congressman from Oregon's 2nd congressional district from 1983 to 1995.
+Robert Freeman Smith, a Republican, was a state House member from 1960–1972, then served as a United States Congressman from Oregon's 2nd congressional district from 1983 to 1995.
 After a brief retirement, he returned to Congress in 1997, for a single term.
-Washington Governor Jay Inslee earned his law degree from Willamette University.
+Washington Governor Jay Inslee earned his J.D. degree from Willamette University.
 Lisa Murkowski, a Republican senator from Alaska, also received her J.D. from Willamette University College of Law.

-Notable alumni in science include Gerald L. Pearson (Physics 1926), and Daryl Chapin (Physics 1927), both of whom were co-inventors of the silicon solar cell at AT&T Bell Laboratories in 1954.
+Notable alumni in science include Gerald L. Pearson (Physics 1926) and Daryl Chapin (Physics 1927), who were co-inventors of the silicon solar cell at AT&T Bell Laboratories in 1954.

-Notable alumni involved in athletics include Cal Lee, linebackers coach for the University of Hawaii football team, who graduated from Willamette in 1970.
-A graduate of the class of 1999, Liz Heaston, made history at Willamette as the first female to play and score in a men's NAIA college football game in 1997.
-Tony Barron was a former Major League Baseball.
-Barron played for the Montreal Expos from 1995-1996, and the Philadelphia Phillies in 1997.
+Notable alumni involved in athletics include Cal Lee, linebackers coach for the University of Hawaiʻi football team, who graduated from Willamette in 1970.
+A graduate of the class of 1999, Liz Heaston, made history at Willamette as the first woman to play and score in a men's NAIA college football game in 1997.
+Tony Barron was a Major League Baseball player who played for the Montreal Expos from 1995–1996 and the Philadelphia Phillies in 1997.
 Nick Symmonds won seven NCAA Division III 800-meter championships during his undergraduate years at Willamette before going on to win the 2008 Olympic Track and Field Trials.